 Our civil engineering team became involved in this project at a very early stage in order to unlock the solution to this challenge and enable a consented planning application.
 This included liaison with the Environment Agency regarding the marina and canals, as they are used as flood storage linked to The Thames.

-Providing civil and structural engineering, Patrick Parsons’ London office has designed reinforced concrete flat slab frame structures utilising finite element software, SCIA, to optimise element sizing and reinforcement quantities.
+Providing civil and structural engineering consultancy, the Patrick Parsons London office has designed reinforced concrete flat slab frame structures utilising finite element software, SCIA, to optimise element sizing and reinforcement quantities.
 We also provided designs for pedestrian and vehicular access bridges within the development.